-Dark circles and eye bags are two of the most common skin issues guys experience.
+Under-eye bags and dark circles are two of the most common skin issues guys experience.
 While these two conditions have similar symptoms, they are caused by different things.

-Eye bags are caused by fluid buildup in the area below the eye, while dark circles are usually the result of poor circulation or genetics.
+Eye bags are caused by fluid buildup in the area below the eye, or when your skin looses its elasticity because of natural aging.
+Dark circles, on the other hand, are usually the result of poor circulation or genetics.
 Dark circles appear as a dark, sunken ring around the eyes, while eye bags are puffier and appear as bulges under the lower eyelid.

 Fortunately, there are ways to reduce both conditions with lifestyle changes and simple treatments like moisturizers, sunscreens, more sleep, and staying hydrated.

 Here are five common culprits for male eye bags:

 As men age, the skin around their eyes becomes thinner and more delicate, leading to sagging skin and the emergence of under-eye bags.
 The natural depletion of collagen and elastin, essential proteins responsible for maintaining skin elasticity, contributes to this phenomenon.